Updated March 31, 2026

 - Workers' compensation is required in Florida for businesses with 4 or more employees, with exemptions for sole proprietors, partners, and corporate officers up to 4.

-- Florida commercial auto minimum liability is $10,000/$20,000/$10,000, so plumbing companies with trucks should confirm vehicle coverage meets or exceeds job and contract needs.
+- Florida commercial auto minimum liability is $10,000 personal injury protection and $10,000 property damage liability (Florida's no-fault structure; bodily injury liability can be required after certain violations), so plumbing companies with trucks should confirm vehicle coverage meets or exceeds job and contract needs.

-- Florida requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect how a plumbing contractor qualifies for a shop, yard, or office location.
+- Most commercial leases in Florida require proof of general liability coverage, which can affect how a plumbing contractor qualifies for a shop, yard, or office location.

 - Plumbing contractors should be ready to show certificates of insurance, policy limits, and additional insured wording when a general contractor, property manager, or commercial client asks for proof before work starts.